AaronDovTurkel/ArchMatic/README.md

 ### Arch Live ISO (Pre-Install)

-This step installs arch to your hard drive. *IT WILL FORMAT THE DISK* After connecting to the internet run `pacman -Syyy`.
+This step installs arch to your hard drive. *IT WILL FORMAT THE DISK*.
+After connecting to the internet run `pacman -Syyy`.
 If no erros occur you are connected to the internet and you can continue.